 Mr. Fearless Dining and I love to try new scallop recipes when we dine out.
-Our very favorite so far are from a few years ago when we were in Hawaii.
+Our very favorites so far are from a few years ago when we were in Hawaii.
 I have been on a quest to recreate that recipe for some time.

 It is really hard to get fresh scallops, and getting that perfect sear on previously frozen scallops can be a challenge.
 This is one reason I love using my air fryer to cook scallops.
 Scallops in the air fryer seem to caramelize in a delicious way, in just minutes!

 I paired this air fryer scallops recipe with a fresh dill garlic butter sauce.
 Drizzle this buttery sauce over the scallops for a delicious dinner that can’t be beaten.

 It is really easy to grow herbs in your kitchen window, and using fresh herbs adds the best flavor to your recipes.
 If you love cooking with fresh herbs, here are some more delicious gluten free recipes with fresh herbs.

 Why this air fried scallops recipe is great:

 One of the reasons I love this air-fried scallops recipe is because the air fryer adds an almost caramelized flavor to the scallops.
 This recipe pulls together in under 20 minutes, and it tastes incredible.

 If you love air fryer recipes, give my Air Fryer Catfish recipe a try next.
 It is crispy and delicious.

 If you are trying to decide on what air fryer to get, I have a great list of the best air fryers for gluten free.
 I include a great pros and cons list for each model.